- For many Koreans, eating spicy food is therapeutic.

 Tip from an experienced eater: Don't pour all the saucy nakji on top of your rice before tasting some.
 This reckless act will leave your face as red as the dish.

-Lee Gang-sun Silbijip, founded over 45 years ago, has four spiciness levels.
+Lee Kang-sun Silbijip, founded over 45 years ago, has four spiciness levels.

 The restaurant is in the Mugyo-dong district in Jongno-gu.
 The area has been synonymous with the classic spicy dish since the '60s and '70s.

 Social heat: If you're willing to let your companion see you during this meal -- with your red face and belly bulging with liquids you drank to dilute the spice -- it's true friendship.